Taxable compensation can be salary, wages, commissions, alimony payments and self-employment income.

 ■ If you and your spouse; or if you are single; or if you claim head of household status and were not covered by a retirement plan at your work, there are no income restrictions.
 Your entire IRA contribution is tax deductible.

-■ If both you and your spouse are covered by a retirement plan, your IRA deduction will be phased-out if you make more than $96,000 on a joint tax return in 2014.
-If you make $116,000 or more on a joint tax return, you receive no IRA deduction.
+■ If both you and your spouse are covered by a retirement plan, your IRA deduction will be phased-out if you make more than $98,000 on a joint tax return in 2015.
+If you make $118,000 or more on a joint tax return, you receive no IRA deduction.
+For 2016, these limits remain the same.

 More investment choices including real estate.